-Do not wait to consult with a Worcester employment law attorney at Murphy & Rudolf, LLP.
+Do not wait to consult with a Massachusetts employment law attorney at Murphy & Rudolf, LLP.
 In some cases, either the law or practical considerations may require you to take action promptly.
 It is paramount that you begin working on your case immediately.

 Depending on the circumstances, you may be entitled to compensation and relief, including:

 Request a FREE Consultation or Call (508) 425-6330.